Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-\paragraph*{Approximate closed-form of the SPLD.}Using Eq. \ref{eq:spd_analytic_general_omega} yields the survival function of the SPLD as the summation over matrix powers (see Appendix \ref{sec:apdx_sbm}), producing the $k\times k$ survival function block matrix:
+\paragraph*{Approximate closed form of the GLD}Using Eq. \eqref{eq:spd_analytic_general_omega} yields the survival function of the GLD as the summation over matrix powers (see Appendix \ref{sec:apdx_sbm}), producing the $k\times k$ block survival function matrix:

-Fig. \ref{fig:bipartite_cdf} shows the approximate closed-form of the SPLD between nodes in a $2$-block bipartite SBM, obtained by solving Eq. \ref{eq:spd_sbm}.
-As previously discussed in Sec. \ref{sec:closedform_bound}, the approximate closed-form SPLD agrees with the empirical SPLD for shorter geodesic lengths in finite-size networks.
-If $\Pi B-I$ is non-singular, we can evaluate the expression in Eq. \ref{eq:spd_sbm} as a matrix series to obtain For the special case of an ER graph, where the likelihood of an edge is identical across all node pairs, we have $k=1$, $B\triangleq\avgdegree$, $\Pi\triangleq 1$, and the survival function is scalar valued:
+analogous to Eq. \eqref{eq:sf_avg_uncorrected} wherein $\mat{\Pi B}$ works analogously to $\avg{\mat{A}}$.
+Fig. \ref{fig:bipartite_cdf} shows the approximate closed form of the GLD between nodes in a $2$-block bipartite SBM, obtained by solving Eq. \eqref{eq:spd_sbm}.
+As previously discussed in Sec. \ref{sec:closedform_bound}, the approximate closed form GLD agrees with the empirical GLD for shorter geodesic lengths in finite-size networks.
+If $\mat{\Pi B}-\eyes{k}$ is non-singular, we can evaluate the expression in Eq. \eqref{eq:spd_sbm} as a matrix series to obtain Generically $\Psiacf_l$ is a matrix, but for the special case of an ER graph---where the probability of an edge is identical across all node pairs i.e. $k=1$, $\mat{B}\triangleq\avgdegree\ones{1}\ones{1}^T$, $\mat{\Pi}\triangleq \eyes{1}$---the survival function is a scalar:

 Evidently, larger the mean degree, shorter the geodesic lengths in the network.
-Previous work has demonstrated an analytic expression for the survival function of geodesic lengths in ER graphs, given by Eq.
-14 of Ref. \cite{fronczak2004average} as $\psiacf(l) = \exp\left(-\frac{\avgdegree^l}{n}\right)$ which is in slight disagreement with Eq. \ref{eq:spd_er}.
-Particularly at $l=0$, Eq. \ref{eq:spd_er} will correctly evaluate to $1$, while the other to $\exp(-n^{-1})$.
+Previous work has demonstrated a closed-form expression for the survival function of geodesic lengths in ER graphs, given by Eq.
+(14) in Ref. \onlinecite{fronczak2004average} as $\psiacf(l) = \exp\left(-\frac{\avgdegree^l}{n}\right)$ which is in disagreement with Eq. \eqref{eq:spd_er}.
+Particularly at $l=0$, Eq. \eqref{eq:spd_er} will correctly evaluate to $1$, while the other to $\exp(-n^{-1})$.
+Notably, as discussed in Sec. \ref{sec:closedform_bound} and unlike Eq.
+(14) in Ref. \onlinecite{fronczak2004average}, Eq. \eqref{eq:spd_er} works especially well when $\avg{d}<1$ and the network is in the subcritical regime; see Fig. \ref{fig:spd_er_smallcomponent} in Appendix \ref{sec:apdx_finite_size} where the empirics and analytics from Eq. \eqref{eq:spd_er} agree well for subcritical ER graphs of varying mean degree.